EgbertW/redmine_planning/README.md

 ## Known issues
 * The tooltip showing issue information may something get in the way many issues are close together. **Planned fix**: better placement / close button / to be determined.
 * Critical path analysis is not completely valid when resizing issues.
 * When an issue does not have a set due date, it will have an default initial size.
 However, resizing will not behave as expected.
-The workaroundis to do the resize in two steps: first just resize it to anything, release it to set the dates and then redo it to set the proper due date.
+The workaround is to do the resize in two steps: first just resize it to anything, release it to set the dates and then redo it to set the proper due date.
+* Scrolling the chart and resizing the list of issues may be rather slow in Firefox.
+Chrome does a good job at this.
+Future updates hopefully will have to improve this situation.

 ## Planned features
 * Add new issues to the current project / subprojects
 * Add parent/child relations
-* Show progress in Gantt style
-* Optionally show a list of issues at the left side of the chart, Gantt style, to make it easier to find issues over a larger timespan
 * Export chart to SVG

 # Version log
+* 0.8.0-alpha May 29, 2014.
+Add list of issues on the left side of the chart.
 * 0.7.3: May 27, 2014.
 Fix placement of tooltip in fullscreen and fix tooltip not showing when no description is set.
 * 0.7.2: May 27, 2014.
 Added support for progress visualization and manipulation
 * 0.7.1: May 26, 2014.
 Bug in relation to viewbox calculation fixed and date selection is back.